HcashOrg/hcOMNI/README.md

 What is Omni Core
 -----------------

-Omni Core is a fast, portable Omni Layer implementation that is based off the HCash Core codebase (currently 0.13).
+Omni Core is a fast, portable Omni Layer implementation that is based off the HCash Core codebase .
 This implementation requires no external dependencies extraneous to HCash Core, and is native to the HCash network just like other HCash nodes.
 It currently supports a wallet mode and is seamlessly available on three platforms: Windows, Linux and Mac OS.
 Omni Layer extensions are exposed via the JSON-RPC interface.
 Development has been consolidated on the Omni Core product, and it is the reference client for the Omni Layer.

 Disclaimer, warning
 -------------------